Meet the team that brings Band Together to life

 Brian & Renae Hetzer

 Brian and Renae are co-founders of Band Together.
 Brian is responsible for the creation and care of the website.
 Renae is creative director, our graphic designer, and like the rest of us, wears a variety of other hats.
 Along with their son Townes, they are fond of travel.
 When not on the road, they can be found with family in Florida, Ohio, and Tennessee.
-Having played trumpet, drums, and percussion in school, Brian is now learning his way around his ukulele.
+The Hetzers bought a little homestead in the summer of 2019 and don’t travel nearly as much as they used to.
+Brian dabbled with drums and percussion in school, but found a real musical interest later in life and has been learning his way around his ukulele.
 Renae has fond memories of guitar and piano lessons from her childhood.
 They are nurturing a family culture that prioritizes music, nature, and time together.

 Everybody Knows This Is Nowhere – Neil Young / Rockaway Beach – Ramones / If I Needed You – Townes Van Zandt / I’m Just an Old Chunk of Coal – Billy Joe Shaver / Easy Hearts – Whiskeytown / Come Rain or Come Shine – Frank Sinatra / On the Road Again – Willie Nelson / Yellow Submarine – the Beatles / Little Trip to Heaven – Tom Waits / You’re My Home – Billy Joel